thegrudge87/softuni-wordpress/README.md

 ## Overview
 A project for an online course in SoftUni ["WordPress for Developers – ноември 2023"](https://softuni.bg/trainings/4388/wordpress-for-developers-november-2023). <br>
-The project contain a custom build theme & plugin for WordPress.
+The project contains a custom-built theme and plugin for WordPress.

 ### [LIVE DEMO](https://softuni.dmarinovdev.com)

 &nbsp;

 ### Theme
 The theme is based on a free template (check the [References](#references) section).
-It covers the basics of a custom theme and in an addition a custom post type template.
-Theme has a separate options page, where the user can configure the banner on the front-page.
+It covers the basics of a custom theme and, in addition, includes a custom post type template.
+The theme has a separate options page where the user can configure the banner on the front page.
-Theme supports:
+The theme supports:
-- Website custom logo (if no logo is selected, the website name will be displayed on its place)
+- Website custom logo (if no logo is selected, the website name will be displayed in its place)
-- One Primary menu
+- One primary menu
 - Post Thumbnails
 - 3 Footer widget areas
 - "Game CPT" provided from "SoftUni Game" plugin

 ### Plugin
-The plugin adds a custom post type for "Games" with custom taxonomy as well.
-The custom taxonomy has custom field added for thumbnail.
+The plugin adds a custom post type for "Games" with a custom taxonomy as well.
+The custom taxonomy has a custom field added for thumbnails.

-The plugin was its own settings page, were the user can choose for the Game CPT
+The plugin has its own settings page, where the user can choose for the Game CPT:
-- how many posts should be displayed per page
+- How many posts should be displayed per page
-- how may posts should be listed as related games using the custom field from `ACF plugin`.
+- How many posts should be listed as related games using the custom field from the `ACF plugin`.

 ### References
 * Source HTML Template - https://templatemo.com/tm-589-lugx-gaming